dwdas9/home/articles/MSSQL/Project_1-ETL-CSV-MSSQL.md

 ### **Add Data Conversion Transformation**
   - Add a **Data Conversion Transformation**.
-  - Configure it to convert the necessary columns as described in the previous steps:
+  - Configure it to convert the necessary columns :
     - `policyholder_name` (original) converted to `Copy of policyholder_name`
     - `insured_name` (original) converted to `Copy of insured_name`
-    - `beneficiary_name` (original) converted to `Copy of beneficiary_name`
+    - Other columns..

 ### **Add SQL Server Destination**
   - Add an **OLE DB Destination** to the Data Flow.
-  - Connect the Data Conversion Transformation (if used) or Flat File Source to the OLE DB Destination.
+  - Connect the Data Conversion Transformation to the OLE DB Destination.
   - Configure the OLE DB Destination to map the columns correctly to the `PolicyIssuance` table.

 ### **Map Columns in OLE DB Destination**